Want to start Hillclimbing?

-To compete in motorsport events you need to be a member of a motor club.
-There are numerous clubs about.
-Harewood is the Yorkshire Centre of the British Automobile Racing Club and you can get membership from the BARC website.
-Club annual membership including Yorkshire Centre membership, is around £50.
-For this you will be able to enter a large number of events, you will get a copy of the centre magazine the Times, Startline the BARC magazine and reduced event entry fees at Harewood.
+Harewood Speed Hillclimb is the venue for events run by the Yorkshire Centre of the British Automobile Racing Club, membership is available from the BARC website.
+Club annual membership, plus Yorkshire Centre membership, totals £55.
+For this you will be able to enter a large number of events, you will get access to the on-line Yorkshire Centre magazine, a printed copy of the BARC Headquarters magazine and most importantly greatly reduced event entry fees at Harewood.

-To enter any recognised motorsport event you will need an MSA (Motor Sports Association) licence.
-There are a number of different licence types.
-For most sprints and hill climbs you only need a National B licence (Non-Race is fine).
-This costs around £37 a year.
+To enter any recognised motorsport event you will need an MSUK (MotorSport UK) competition licence.
+There are a number of different licence types but for most Sprints and Hillclimbs you will only need an RS Inter Club licence.

-Along with your licence you will get an MSA Competitors Yearbook – 'the Blue Book'.
-This is the bible on motorsport rules.
+You will need to go online to view/download the MotorSport UK Competitors Yearbook – 'the Blue Book'.
+This is the bible of motorsport rules.
 You will need to read this to understand what you can and can't do.
-It also lists all clubs and their contacts.

 You can enter almost any kind of car from road going hatchback to a full blown racer.
 Cars are grouped in to classes at each event.
-Depending on what type of car e.g. saloon, race car etc, what modifications have been made (if any), the tyres used and the engine size, these points will dictate which class you should enter.
+Depending on what type of car e.g. saloon, race car etc, what modifications have been made (if any), the tyres used and the engine size, these points will dictate which class you may enter.
 Event regulations explain what the classes are.
 If in doubt contact the Competition or Entries Secretary for the meeting.